Summary of Graduation Requirements

 We realize that the majority of scientific information and experience is gained not only from one’s work on a project but also through interactions with other scientists.
 Often critical insights come from the most unexpected directions.
 Recognizing this fact, the IGG encourages and requires participation in both formal and informal forums that promote interactions with other scientists and the free exchange of ideas.

-First- and second-year students are required to attend the weekly IGG journal club and the Immunology Colloquium.
+First- and second-year students are required to attend the weekly IGG journal club and all students are required to attend the Immunology Colloquium.
 The student-organized Journal Club meets weekly at a time agreeable to all the current students.
-At each meeting, a student presents one or two current publications of the seminar speaker scheduled for the next week’s Immunology Colloquium series.
+At each meeting, a student presents a review paper on that week's seminar speaker's area of expertise..
 This exercise is to help students prepare for the material that will be presented at the seminar.

 More senior students are strongly encouraged to attend both the journal club and colloquium, but the program realizes that in some cases other seminar programs and journal clubs may be more appropriate to their institutional obligations and interests.

 Each year, the third-year class invites several distinguished scientists to visit the University as part of the Immunology Colloquium.
-The distinguished guest meets with faculty during the day, presents a seminar at the Immunology Colloquium series in the afternoon, and meets with students afterwards for an informal dinner.
-The dinner provides an opportunity to discuss science in a relaxed environment.
+The distinguished guest meets with faculty during the day, shares lunch with students, presents a seminar at the Immunology Colloquium series in the afternoon, and meets with faculty afterwards for an informal dinner.
+The student lunch provides an opportunity to discuss science in a relaxed environment.

 Immunobiology Research in Progress